 Oatly AB: Pioneer in Plant-Based Dairy Alternatives

 Founded in 1994, Oatly AB has established itself as a leader in the plant-based dairy alternative sector.
-The company's commitment to sustainability and consumer choice has been a driving force behind its global expansion, with a particular emphasis on the United States to meet the growing demand for oat-based products.
+Renowned for its commitment to sustainability and consumer choice, the company has seen significant global expansion, particularly in the United States, to meet the increasing demand for oat-based products.

 Location and Facilities